dellpatcher/Void-Scrubber-/README.md

-# NetScrubber still being developed.
+# NetScrubber

-**NetScrubber** is a Python-based firewall and packet filtering tool using nftables and XDP eBPF.
-It helps with managing trusted/blacklisted IPs and blocking spoofed traffic on your network.
+**NetScrubber** is a Python-based advanced firewall and packet filtering tool that combines the power of **nftables** and **XDP eBPF** for high-performance, low-latency network protection.

+Designed for home, office, and small business environments, NetScrubber provides a modern GUI, real-time packet scrubbing, and simple management of trusted and blacklisted IPs.

 ## Features

-- **Firewall**: Control incoming/outgoing traffic via nftables.
-- **XDP eBPF**: Drop spoofed IPs using XDP.
+### Firewall Management
+- Uses a powerful `nftables` ruleset
+- Supports IPv6, rate limiting, anti-spoofing
+- Dynamic management of trusted and blacklisted IPs

+### XDP + eBPF Scrubbing
+- Drops spoofed, malformed, or DDoS-related packets
+- Filters traffic at the kernel level using XDP
+- Compiles eBPF code using `clang` for maximum performance

+### GUI Interface
-- **GUI**: Intuitive Tkinter-based interface for managing the firewall.
+- Intuitive Tkinter-based GUI
-- **Multithreaded**: Non-blocking interface for smooth user experience
+- Real-time management of:
+  - Trusted IPs
+  - Blacklisted IPs
+  - Ruleset viewing
+  - XDP activation

+### Multithreaded Design
+- UI stays responsive during firewall operations
+- All commands run in background threads

+### Modular Codebase
+- Separated into:
+  - GUI logic
+  - nftables manager
+  - XDP manager
+  - Configuration
+  - Utilities
--
+  - eBPF source code

-**NetScrubber** is currently in its **alpha testing** phase.
-While the core functionality is operational, the tool may still have some bugs, incomplete features, or other issues that could affect its performance.
-We encourage testers to try out the tool, but please be aware that it is not yet ready for production environments.
+## Disclaimer

+NetScrubber is currently in **alpha development**.

+> Use with caution in production environments.

-### Known Limitations:
+### Known limitations:
-- **Potential Bugs**: Some features might not work as expected.
+- Some features may still be unstable or incomplete
-- **Compatibility**: Only tested on Linux systems with `nftables`, `clang`, and `iproute2` installed.
+- Only tested on Linux systems with:
-- **No Guarantee of Stability**: Please use this tool with caution, especially on production systems.

-By participating in alpha testing, you help us improve the tool, so we appreciate any feedback or bug reports.

-Thank you for helping us improve **NetScrubber**!
+  - `nftables`
+  - `clang`
+  - `iproute2`
+- Not intended for enterprise use — yet!

+---

+## Requirements

+- Linux (Debian-based recommended)
+- Python 3.6+
+- `nftables`, `iproute2`, `clang`
+- `tkinter` (usually comes with Python)
+- Root privileges

+# Run with root privileges
+sudo python3 main.py